Manchester City 8-0 Watford: If you come at the Premier League kings, you best not miss! | Goal.com

-Man City send title warning: If you come at the Premier League kings, you best not miss
+Man City send Premier League warning: If you come at the kings, you best not miss

 Manchester City fired a warning to the rest of the Premier League with a ruthless demolition job on Watford.